Ole Miss Rebels baseball: Mike Bianco era (2001–present)

 In 2019, the decade ended with Ole Miss winning yet another 40 games in a season.
 They fell one run short of winning the SEC tournament title for the second year in a row against #1 Vanderbilt.
 The Arkansas Razorbacks proved a key figure in the Ole Miss 2019 run as the Rebels bested the Razorbacks in Fayetteville during the regular season.
 During the SEC tournament the Razorbacks once again raised their Hog Call as the Rebels met them twice, losing the first match but winning the second.
 The remarkable SEC tournament run played Ole Miss into a regional host position and a #12 national seed.

 The 2019 NCAA Division I baseball tournament saw Illinois, Clemson, and Jacksonville State visiting Oxford for regional play.
 Ole Miss wasted no time racking up wins and scoring runs.
 They defeated Clemson between two Jacksonville State wins to take the regional 3–0 with a 41–7 run margin.
 The next weekend saw the Rebels travel to a well-known destination, Fayetteville, to meet the Arkansas Razorbacks once again.
 The Super Regional saw Ole Miss and Arkansas play their sixth, seventh, and eighth contests of the season against one another.

+The 2020 NCAA baseball season was canceled during the season because of the COVID-19 virus.
+For Ole Miss, the season ended right before the start of SEC play.
+Ole Miss ended the season on a 16-game win streak with a key inaugural series win over #1 Louisville.
+Ole Miss had incredible seasons from two guys that could’ve landed the Golden Spikes Award.
+Third baseman Tyler Keenan led the nation with a .403 batting average while shortstop Anthony Servideo hit .390 before the season was canceled.
+The 3 Rebels starters had an average ERA of 2.33 with a bullpen who ranked at the top in the country in almost every stat.
+Ole Miss finished the season ranked #1 in the D1 Baseball polls, and it ended a season that could’ve seen the Rebels make it to their 7th Omaha appearance and possibly win their first national championship.